-Pursuant to the Stone Amended Agreement, Mr. Stone is eligible to receive an annual incentive bonus of up to 30% of his salary for fiscal year 2017 and 50% of his salary for fiscal year 2018, subject to satisfaction of certain performance-related milestones for the respective period specified in the Stone Amended Agreement, and at the discretion of the Compensation Committee, up to an additional 70% of his salary for fiscal year 2018 based on extraordinary financial and business performance.
-Mr. Stone may receive an additional bonus of 50% of base salary for fiscal year 2017 and 2018 if the performance-related milestones for the respective period are exceeded by 50%.
+Pursuant to the Stone Amended Agreement, Mr. Stone is eligible to receive an annual incentive bonus of up to 30% of his salary for fiscal year 2017 and 50% of his salary for fiscal year 2018, subject to satisfaction of certain performance-related milestones for the respective period specified in the Stone Amended Agreement, and at the discretion of the Compensation Committee, up to an additional 70% of his salary for fiscal year 2017 and 50% of his salary for fiscal year 2018 based on extraordinary financial and business performance.
+Mr. Stone may receive an additional bonus of 50% of base salary for fiscal years 2017 and 2018 if the performance-related milestones for the respective period are exceeded by 50%.
 The milestones for fiscal year 2017 were based on the Company's achievement of Adjusted EBITDA and revenue targets.
 The milestones for fiscal year 2018 are based on revenue and the Company's achievement of non-GAAP measures of consolidated earnings such as EBITDA or Adjusted EBITDA, as further specified in the Stone Amended Agreement.